 - Faculty at Cyber Space Camp, Bangalore, India, iTechlaw, January 31, 2015

-- IBA Annual Conference in Vienna - Cyber Crime Recent Trends, October 6, 2015
+- Spoke at IBA Annual Conference in Vienna - Cyber Crime Recent Trends, October 6, 2015

 Professional Associations and Memberships